kiyoonjeong/VR-Escape-Room/README.md

 - Concept of Game

   - The player has a special ability called psychometry (an ability to read objects' memory or vision)
-    - If you select some objects, they will give you the hint to solve the questions
+    - If you select objects, they will give you the hint to solve the quizzes
-    - The other objects would contains direct hints or problems
+    - Some objects contain direct hints or extra problems to solve
-    - In this game, there is only one problem to be solved.
-If you solve it, the stair will come out, which means success to escape.
+    - Once you solve all the problems a stair will pop up.
+This means you have cleared the game!

 - Room Design

-  - Size : X= (-10, 10), Y = (-10, 10), Z = (-10, 20)
+  - Size : X = (-10, 10), Y = (-10, 10), Z = (-10, 20)
   - Only one player(person) is in the room
   - Starting Eye Position : (0, -3, 12)
-  - If player sit, the eye position is changed to (0, -6, 12)
+  - If a player sits on the floor, the eye position changes to (0, -6, 12)
-  - Player can move forward, backward, left, and right.
-Also, the view direction can also be changed up, down, left, and right
+  - A player can move forward, backward, left, and right.
+Also, the view direction can be changed up, down, left, and right
-  - There is restriction on moving area and view direction to make it real
+  - There is restriction on moving area and view direction for a realistic effect
-  - View range : X = (-2, 2), Y = (-2, 2), Z= (-3, -40)
+  - View range : X = (-2, 2), Y = (-2, 2), Z = (-3, -40)
-  - Objects : Table, sofa, fireplace, bunny, clocks, ball, cubes and stair
+  - Objects : Table, sofa, fireplace, bunny, clocks, ball, cubes and stairs

 - How to solve it [Hints]

   - Some objects contains hints
   - It will give you the image if you select it
   - The cubes with the numbers are the direct hint
-  - You need to search the whole cubes in this room first to solve the question
+  - You need to search all the cubes in this room first to solve the question
   - These cubes are movable, scalable, and rotatable
-  - If you see the ceiling, there are 7 fireballs
+  - If you see the ceiling there are 7 fireballs
-  - If you click it, its color would be changed.
-These are the problems to be solved
+  - If you click it, its color will change.
+These are the main problems of this game.
-  - If the answer is correct, the stair will come out
+  - If you successfully match all the colors, the stairs will come out

 - Textures & Lighting

-  - I used 9 textures.
-All objects contain only one texture except fireplace.
-It is consisted of brick, concrete, and wood
+  - There are 9 textures.
+All objects contain only one texture except the fireplace.
+The fireplace consists of brick, concrete, and wood
   - Light position : (0,0,0)
-  - For shading, I added up the phong value (power of 32)
+  - For shading the phong values are added up (power of 32)

 - Next Step / Possible Improvement